What we're about

 Did you take a philosophy class in high school or college and wish you had taken more?
 Do you read philosophy texts independently but have no one to discuss them with?
 Then this group is for you.

 Somewhat of a hybrid, it is a combination study group and book club.
 The backgrounds of our members vary: some have never taken a philosophy course and are essentially self-taught; others have doctorates in the field.
 We read authors considered "canonical."
 Although the majority of writers have been European and American, we have read and are open to texts from other cultures.
 Representative philosophers have included Plato, Averroes, Confucius, Descartes, Spinoza, Kant, Sartre, Arendt, Rawls, Foucault, and Butler.
 Most of the time we read a single book by a single author, but if their output has been substantial we will consider an anthology.
 We started the group in 2010 with the classical period and finished in 2013 with twentieth century writers.
-In 2014 we returned to the classical period and will repeat the chronology, adding new writers who were missed the first time around (to see the reading schedule, from 2000 through 2018, click here (https://drive.google.com/file/d/0B6qU_QqMGF_GUnlpRFhBQV9LdFk/view?usp=sharing)).
+In 2014 we returned to the classical period and are repeating the chronology, adding new writers who were missed the first time around (to see the past reading schedule, from 2000 forward, click here (https://drive.google.com/file/d/0B6qU_QqMGF_GUnlpRFhBQV9LdFk/view?usp=sharing)).
+We are currently reading 20th century philosophers and expect do continue doing so into 2019.
+For the updated 2018 schedule, please click here (https://drive.google.com/open?id=1xXdoxBmAZb0994aY_Kw67ODK7Hbi40JG).

 Meetings are currently held at the West End Library in DC, located 2301 L St NW, Washington, DC 20037,